melvinsh/steam_ladder/README.md

 ladder = @steam_ladder.ladder('games', 'europe')
 ```

-Will return an object like the one below (with many more attributes that have been removed from this example):
+Will return an object like the one below.

 ``` ruby
 OpenStruct {